 - Hauling a bundle of branches to use in a campfire.

-- Having multiple scouts pull away large objects during service projects.
+- Having multiple Scouts pull away large objects or debris during service projects.

 - Securing and pulling large cylindrical objects.